 A. It is up to you.
 Experienced walkers are divided on this point so the best thing to do is get training on the trail and find out what is best for you.
 Some also prefer to have spare shoes (and socks) so they can switch back and forth during the event.

-A. Check-in and check-through desks, toilets, water (cold and boiling), basic provisions (fruit, bread, jam and soup) and first aid facilities.
+A. Check-in and check-through desks, toilets, water & sports drink, lollies, bananas, muesli bars and first aid facilities.
 Most Checkpoints also give you the opportunity to meet up with your support team (relatives/friends helping your team with comfort, encouragement, change of clothes, other food & beverages).

-A. Registrations will close Monday the 24th September 2018.
+A. Registrations will close 5.00pm the Monday prior to the event weekend.
 LATE ENTRIES WILL NOT BE ACCEPTED.